WICG/bundle-preloading/subresource-loading.md

 When returning to the event loop, if there are any chunk IDs on the list to fetch:
 - For each cache ID:
     - If the persistent cache contains that chunk ID, map it in and remove it from the list
-- Then, if there are any remaining chunk IDs, make a single non-credentialed GET request for all chunk IDs together (space-separated in the `Resource-Bundle-Chunk-Ids` header).
+- Then, if there are any remaining chunk IDs, make a single cookie-less (`crossorigin="omit"`) GET request for all chunk IDs together (space-separated in the `Resource-Bundle-Chunk-Ids` header).
 - When the fetch returns from the server, map in all fetched chunk IDs and add them to the persistent cache.
 - Then, the original fetch can continue at the top of the algorithm.
 It should either be served by a mapped-in chunk or 404.